Spain and Portugal SEPTEMBER 2027

 Avila and its impressive city walls have been awarded World Heritage by UNESCO.
 In fact, Avila’s city walls are the main symbol of the entire province.
 Behind the walls, one can find a valuable set of churches and Renaissance palaces that bear witness to the past wealth of the city.

-There will be two distances to choose from, 40km or 80km.
-The main challenge for the day will be the 8km climb of ´Alto de Navalmoral´ with approx. 1250VM of climbing.
-With an average grade of 5%.
-It’s very achievable!
+There will be three distances to choose from.
+Cappuccino – 66km, Latte – 81km, and Espresso – 103km.
+For the Espresso group, the main challenge for the day will be the 8km climb ´Alto de Navalmoral´ (1500m elevation) which at an average grade of 5% is very achievable!

-Team Mac will have plenty of time to wander and explore the inner charm of this walled city!
-We've booked a local guide or you can simply watch some suffering on the hills.
-Look out for hill climbers to dominate today.
+Team Mac - will have plenty of time to wander and explore the inner charm of this walled city!
+We’ve booked a local guide.
+The guide will provide you with access to the top of the wall so you can take in the amazing views.
+You will also visit Avila’s Cathedral which is a strong, fortress-like cathedral.
+Amazingly, it was built in the 12th century and was the first Gothic Cathedral in Spain.
+(Always remember you are welcome to join the vans and simply watch some suffering on the hills.
+Look out for hill climbers to dominate today.)

 / Accommodation: Hotel Palacio de los Velada - Avila (Spain)